Next clinic and show dates

 - Rein-back obstacles such as the cup, bell, and L-shape

-- Figure riding obstacles such as figure-8, barrel racing pattern, single and double slaloms.
+- Figure riding obstacles such as figure-8, drums, single and double slaloms.

 - Bank and water crossing

 Working Equitation Clinics and Training

 Please email us for the schedule of our clinics and small group practice sessions – we are accepting new students and horses for training, and offer regular clinic days for outside riders.

 Our upcoming events calendar can be viewed at the bottom of this page (scroll all the way down).
 This calendar generally has the big events for the farm.
 Practices and schooling are scheduled less formally.

 Our head trainer Holly Linz can assist you in learning the ease of handling obstacles and give dressage lessons to you and your horse.